ORNL/intersect-architecture/examples/aam/sos.rst

 Processes
 ^^^^^^^^^

-User processes implemented by AAM may include some combination of thefollowing, among others:
+User processes implemented by AAM may include some combination of the following, among others:

 - :ref:`Compile DAG<intersect:arch:sos:user:processes:process-compile>`: The DE will use INTERSECT user interfaces to assemble the necessary resources to accomplish an experiment.